Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Wands
 Wands that doen't feel strong to use to me:
-	Wand of lightning
-	Wand of Disintegration
+	Wand of lightning (Enemies build up charge and get paralized at max charge) Wand of Disintegration (Damage buff)

 ##Enemies
 Make enemies more different: